redcooler/capyclaim/README.md

 # capyclaim

-capybaraGO! android game has a code claiming system, this automates it.
-Capybara Go codes can be found in the discord but i will eventually add them all here for a word list to iterate, collecting all codes in a sitting for a new account. the captcha isnt automated yet.
-I plan to add the feature of captcha automation soon, i just havent gotten around to it but i dont think it will be to hard.
+CapybaraGO! android game has a code claiming system, this automates it.
+Capybara Go codes can be found in the discord but I will eventually add them all here for a word list to iterate, collecting all codes in a sitting for a new account. the captcha isnt automated yet.
+I plan to add the feature of captcha automation soon, I just havent gotten around to it but I dont think it will be to hard.
+AI was used for emojis and color output, so basically just to make it prettier.
+I wrote the base code myself.

 - [x] Proof of concept
 - [ ] Automate CAPTCHA